 What is a Nonimmigrant Trainee or Special Education Exchange Visa?

 Your H-3 Expert Opinion Letter from ProfVal will include an in-depth analysis of the above points and will be signed by a distinguished expert within the training field’s discipline, typically a professor affiliated with an accredited public or private nonprofit U.S. college or university.

-ProfVal’s EOLs provide value to a visa application, as they enable the USCIS agent to have an honest appraisal of your training program, explained in simple terms, to help them more easily understand how your training program meets H-3 requirements.
+ProfVal’s EOLs provide value to a visa application, as they enable the USCIS agent to have an honest, third-party appraisal of the organization / institution’s training program, explained in simple terms, to help them more easily understand how a training program meets H-3 requirements.
 Additionally, the USCIS agent will understand that the expert providing the letter is honest in their analysis and recommendation, as our experts are paid irrespective of whether they can give a positive appraisal or not.
-Thus, ProfVal adds transparency to the immigration process, which helps organizations to provide training to foreign trainees while aiding these trainees in expanding their skills through training in the U.S.
+Thus, ProfVal adds transparency to the immigration process, which helps organizations to provide training to foreign trainees while aiding these trainees in expanding their career knowledge and skills through training programs in the U.S.